-In connection with investigation proceedings carried out as a result of infringements to free competition regulations within the car carrier business referenced in a material event filing dated September 14, 2012, as well as those currently in progress in other jurisdictions, in the first quarter of 2013 the Board of Directors decided to provision ThUS\$ 40,000 to cover any amounts that the Company may eventually have to pay in the future as a result of these proceedings, based on car carrier business volumes covering multiple routes that it has operated worldwide.
-The amount provisioned is a reasonable estimate of these disbursements that has been used as payments have been recorded based on the procedures and agreements detailed in numbers 1 to 5 of the following paragraphs.
+In connection with investigation proceedings carried out as a result of infringements to free competition regulations within the car carrier business referenced in a material event filing dated September 14, 2012, as well as those currently in progress in other jurisdictions, in the first quarter of 2013 the board of directors decided to provision ThUS\$ 40,000 to cover any amounts that the Company may eventually have to pay in the future as a result of these proceedings, based on car carrier business volumes covering multiple routes that it has operated worldwide.
+The amount provisioned is a reasonable estimate of these disbursements that has been used as payments have been recorded based on the procedures and agreements detailed in numbers 1 to 6 of the following paragraphs.
 To date, the original provision is considered a reasonable estimate of the overall cost of these proceedings.
 The Company does not currently have sufficient background information to predict the termination date of these proceedings, with the exception of the investigations conducted by the following authorities, whose status is explained below:

-1. On February 27, 2014, CSAV signed a plea agreement with the United States Department of Justice (hereinafter DOJ) as part of the aforementioned investigation, by virtue of which CSAV agreed to pay a fine of ThUS\$ 8,900, which is covered by the aforementioned provision.
+1. On February 27, 2014, the Company signed a plea agreement with the United States Department of Justice ("DOJ") as part of the aforementioned investigation, by virtue of which the Company agreed to pay a fine of ThUS\$ 8,900, which is covered by the aforementioned provision.
 The fine was paid in four installments, the first three of ThUS\$ 2,250 and the last of ThUS\$ 2,150 in May 2014, 2015, 2016 and 2017, not including legal expenses.
-A fine imposed by the United States Federal Maritime Commission (hereinafter FMC) of ThUS\$ 625 was paid during 2014.
+A fine imposed by the United States Federal Maritime Commission ("FMC") of ThUS\$ 625 was paid during 2014.
 These amounts have been properly deducted from the provision recorded in 2013.
 In addition, based on investigations by the DOJ, some end buyers, car distributors and freight forwarders or direct contract holders have filed a class action suit "on their own behalf and on behalf of those in a similar situation" against a group of companies engaged in the car carrier business, including the Company and its former agency in New Jersey, for damages and losses suffered directly by contracting freight services or indirectly by buying imported cars in the United States.
 These class action suits were consolidated in the District Court of New Jersey.
 However, in late August 2015 the court ruled that they should be decided by the FMC, based on a motion filed by the Company.
-As of June 30, 2017, there are pending appeals against this ruling.
-In parallel, these class action suits have been re-initiated at the FMC, which has suspended processing until the appeals filed in the ordinary courts have been resolved.
+The U.S. Supreme Court dismissed the motions that were pending against this ruling.
+Fiat Chrysler Automobiles NV, FCA US LLC, and FCA Italy S.p.A. filed a suit with the FMC against a group of vehicle shipping companies, including the Company.
 The US Shipping Act of 1984 and the FMC's regulations do not provide for resolving class action suits and it is debatable whether the FMC can admit this type of action for processing.
 Therefore, and given the fact that these lawsuits are in their initial stages, it is not yet possible to estimate whether it will have any economic impact on the Company beyond the provisions recorded.